 The hottest trend in enterprise server backups has become disk-to-disk (D2D) or disk-to-disk-to-tape (D2D2T) backup.
-There are numerous advantages to using a disk-based backup system such as Microsoft Corp.'s System Center Data Protection Manager (DPM),
+There are numerous advantages to using a disk-based backup system such as Microsoft Corp.'s System Center Data Protection Manager (DPM), but a major downside is that DPM is a server-based product and, like any other application, it has a certain degree of volatility that must be accounted for.
+For example, disk volumes could become corrupted, a system board could fail or the system could contract a virus.

 My point is that as great a product as DPM is, there are a number of things that could potentially cause a DPM server to fail.
 As such, using DPM volumes as your sole backup mechanism is risky at best.
 I therefore recommend using a secondary backup system to periodically back up your DPM server.